qtlunya/apfs-reseal/README.md

 ### Linux
 palen1x will **not** work for this.
 You need full Linux with internet access.
 Installed Linux is preferred, live USB may be problematic unless you have 8 GB+ RAM or you clone the script to your Windows disk.

+The following commands assume a Debian/Ubuntu-based Linux distro.
+If running from a live USB, run `sudo add-apt-repository universe` first.
+For other Linux distros, you may have to replace the `apt` commands with something else.

 ```
 sudo apt update